danish20/Austin/DESIGN.md

 	* **User Stories** A user story is a tool used in Agile software development to capture a description of a software feature from an end-user perspective.
 The user story describes the type of user, what they want and why.
 A user story helps to create a simplified description of a requirement.
 This will be defined at the start of Sprint Planning while creating a new Sprint.
 	* **Team Members** Team members include the participants in Scrum sprint which can be a part of single team working on a particular project.

+Once the user enter these details a slack channel will be created where reports of each user will be posted based on their daily work report.

 * #### Conduct Stand-Up:

 * #### Generate Sprint Summary: